karanjaE/todos_graphql-api/ARTICLE.md

   }
 }
 ```
-Assuming we have a users table, we would get all the users but only the first_name, last_name and email fields would be returned.
+Assuming we have a users table, we would get all the users but only the first_name, last_name and email fields would be returned redardless of how many fields exist on the actual users table.

 Before we write our first real query, I promised that we would be introducing a simple way to keep our code well organized.
 Conventionally, all the queries in our app would reside in `/types/query_type.rb` as fields.
 [Here's](https://www.howtographql.com/graphql-ruby/2-queries/) a good example of that.